-3.1.3.
-From December 2018 to February 2019, 12 groups of 38 Chinese White Dolphins were sighted during the HKLR03 monitoring surveys, and the summary table of dolphin sightings is shown in Appendix II.
-Ten of the 12 groups were sighted during on-effort search, and eight of the ten on-effort sightings were made on primary lines.
+- considered to be on-effort survey data.
+A summary table of the survey effort for the three-month monitoring period is shown in Appendix I. - 3.1.3.
+From March to May 2019, only five groups of 11 Chinese White Dolphins were sighted during the HKLR03 monitoring surveys, and the summary table of dolphin sightings is shown in Appendix II.
+All five groups were sighted during on-effort search, and four of them were made on primary lines.
 All dolphin groups were only sighted in NWL, with none being sighted in NEL at all during the three-month monitoring period.